harshalidesale/SecureVision-AI/README.md

-YOLOv8 Object Detection
+🚀 YOLOv8 Object Detection
-Project Overview
+📌 Project Overview

-This project uses YOLOv8 for real-time object detection.
+This project implements YOLOv8 for real-time object detection.
-The model identifies objects in images and videos and draws bounding boxes with class labels and confidence scores.
+It detects objects in images and videos and displays bounding boxes with class labels and confidence scores.

-YOLOv8 is fast, accurate, and suitable for surveillance and security-related applications.
+YOLOv8 is fast, accurate, and suitable for security and surveillance applications.

-Technologies Used
+🛠️ Technologies Used

 Python

 YOLOv8

+PyTorch

 OpenCV

-PyTorch

-Features
+✨ Features

-Real-time object detection
+✅ Real-time object detection

-Image and video processing
+✅ Image and video input support

-Pretrained YOLOv8 models
+✅ Pretrained YOLOv8 models

-Easy integration with Python applications
+✅ Easy Python integration

-Installation
+📦 Installation

-Install required packages using pip:
+Install the required library using pip:

 pip install ultralytics

-Usage
+▶️ Usage
-Run Detection Using Python
+🔹 Run Detection Using Python
 from ultralytics import YOLO

 model = YOLO("yolo11n.pt")
 results = model("image.jpg")
 results.show()

-Use Cases
+🎯 Use Cases

-Surveillance and security monitoring
+🔐 Surveillance systems

-Threat detection
+🚨 Threat detection

-Smart city applications
+🏙️ Smart city monitoring

-Industrial monitoring
+🏭 Industrial safety

-Future Enhancements
+🔮 Future Enhancements

-Custom model training
+Custom dataset training

-Integration with web dashboards
+Web dashboard integration

-Cloud deployment
+Cloud deployment (AWS)

-Conclusion
+✅ Conclusion

-This project demonstrates how YOLOv8 can be used for fast and reliable object detection and can be extended for real-world applications.
+This project shows how YOLOv8 can be used for fast and reliable object detection and can be extended for real-world AI-based security systems.